 2021 marked the beginning of Traverse’s chapter as a recording folk artist with the release of Songs of the Lakes, Rivers, and Seas: Shanties, Forecastle Songs, and Other Maritimes Ballads, a collaborative collection of sea shanties with Michael Dause (Moss Manor, Treeskin) under the name Shantyland, bridging the high seas and the Great Lakes.

-This year, Traverse will be continuing down their path of collaborative music efforts, this time with fellow Manistee-raised musician Nick Veine with a new album celebrating the music of Ireland fittingly titled Me Grief and Tears to Smother: Traditional Songs and Ballads of the Irish Diaspora.
-Grief is slotted to release this November, with the first single, “Rocky Road to Dublin,” available everywhere!
+In 2023, Traverse continued their path of collaborative music efforts, this time with fellow Manistee-raised musician Nick Veine.
+This new album, Me Grief and Tears to Smother: Traditional Songs and Ballads of the Irish Diaspora, celebrates both their deep history of music and friendship, as well as the music of Ireland.

 Photo by Liz Tiffany